sagefy/sagefy/docs/updates-list.md

 This is a reverse chronological listing of updates on Sagefy's progress.
 I will try to do these biweekly.

+## UPDATE -- 2019 Jul 22

+Thanks for signing up for the Sagefy updates newsletter.
+I am sending updates biweekly to help track progress on Sagefy.

+### 2019 Jul 8 - 2019 Jul 21

+- The ability to edit subjects and view the history of them is live!
+- History pages for cards is live, but editing cards is still in progress.
+- A few security fixes and refactoring work.

+### Upcoming Two Weeks: 2019 Jul 22 - 2019 Aug 4

+- Ship the ability to edit cards.
+- Time permitting, adding a sitewide search...
+- ...and ability to see subjects and cards contributing to the dashboard.

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgfy.xyz/issues and add feedback or ideas there.

 ## UPDATE -- 2019 Jul 5

 Thanks for signing up for the Sagefy updates newsletter.
 I am sending updates biweekly to help track progress on Sagefy.